+Nowadays human resource has been considered to be the most effective resource of an organization to remain competitive in the business world.
+Acquiring the right workforce and then retaining that force is one of the challenges to the organization.
+The result from this study examined and determined the relationship between rewards and employees'.
 Based on result of the study, it is showed that only extrinsic or intrinsic rewards are not sufficient to motivate employee to perform work highly.
-If financial organizations keep both types of rewards for the employees then it will increase their employees' performance because both intrinsic and extrinsic rewards both have different relevance.
-Rewards have been known to have a positive effect on employee performance.
-However no reward system is perfect, this is because motivation is personal and what motivates one employee could be different from what motivates the next.
-Therefore, the organization should get to know their employees well so that they can employ the right motivational strategy.
-Herzberg's motivator-hygiene theory says that if higher level needs were met like a sense of achievement, opportunities for personal growth and having responsibility were met, individuals would be motivated.
-The organization should hence change the intrinsic nature and content of jobs by enriching them so as to enhance employees' sovereignty, opportunities for them to have additional responsibilities, gain recognition and develop their skills so that employees can achieve peak performance.
+Hence, if the FCMGs key both types of rewards for the employees then it will increase their employees' performance because both intrinsic and extrinsic rewards both have different relevance.
+In line with this conclusion, the study recommends that:

+- i.
+Rewards have been known to have a positive effect on employee performance .Therefore, the FMCGS organization should get to know their employees well so that they can employ the right motivational strategy. - ii.
+Herzberg's motivator-hygiene theory says that if higher level needs (like a sense of achievement or opportunities for personal growth and having responsibility) were met, individuals would be motivated.
+The FMCGS organizations need to change the intrinsic nature and content of jobs by enriching them so as to enhance employees' sovereignty.
+This will foster opportunities for them to have additional responsibilities and as well gain recognition so as to be stellar achievers.